Appverse-Archive/appverse-mobile/appverse-samples/README.md

 1. Download the Android SDK: [http://developer.android.com/sdk/index.html]
 2. Install the NBAndroid Plugin for NetBeans (optional).
 See instructions here: [http://kenai.com/projects/nbandroid/pages/Install]
+	* Configure the Android SDK Location and create your new project using the plugin.
+See instructions here: [http://kenai.com/projects/nbandroid/pages/Intro]
 3. Download the latest SDK Tools and platforms using the SDK Manager.
+	* API level 11 is required as it is the Appverse Android default target.

 **System requirements**: